thvldk/zcakes/README.md

 # zcakes
 This contains the file of CO-BID's designed website named ZCAKES.
 This is still on the process of developing, there are still lacking in this project but already working and doing it's purpose.
+Read the Customization to understand how the customization part of the website works.